Nearshore Staff Augmentation: The Ultimate 2025 Guide

 What is the fastest way to hire developers?

-How much does it cost to hire a developer?
+How much does it cost to hire a developer in Latin America?

-Is it better to hire a freelancer or an agency?
+Is it better to hire a freelancer or use a recruiting partner?

 What are the most important soft skills for a developer?

-Software Outsourcing in 2025: Models, Costs, Best Practices
+Software Outsourcing in 2026: Models, Costs, Best Practices

 Why Companies Outsource Software Development

 Companies turn to software outsourcing to solve critical business challenges that hinder growth.
 These issues often include high operational costs, slow hiring processes for specialized talent, and the need for internal teams to focus on core business functions.
-Outsourcing provides a direct solution to these problems by offering access to a global talent pool at a reduced cost and accelerating project timelines.
+Outsourcing provides a direct solution by offering access to a global talent pool at a reduced cost and accelerating project timelines.
 This allows businesses, especially small to medium sized enterprises, to scale efficiently without the large upfront investment of expanding their in house team.

 What Services Can You Outsource?